 Everybody knows a Renaissance man or two—people with a lot of knowledge in a few subjects or guys with perfect scores on Buzztime.
 But the poster child for this term, Leonardo da Vinci, possessed not only what art historian Helen Gardner describes as “feverishly inventive imagination,” which led to his ground-breaking innovations in art, science and engineering, but the rounded approach to education that reflected the ideals of 15th century humanists.

 Evidence for both interpretations appears in his notebooks.
-And in the world premiere of Minnesota composer Jocelyn Hagen’s concert piece, “The Notebooks of Leonardo da Vinci,” at the Hopkins High School auditorium (March 30) and at St. Peter’s Lutheran Church (March 31), the dual facets of his nature receive spiritual expression for the first time.
+And in the world premiere of Minnesota composer Jocelyn Hagen’s concert piece, “The Notebooks of Leonardo da Vinci,” at the Hopkins High School auditorium (March 30) and at St. Andrew’s Lutheran Church, Mahtomedi, MN (March 31), the dual facets of his nature receive spiritual expression for the first time.

 Music is said to give voice to the mystery contained within its melodies.
 What Hagen accomplishes through her seven movements is to voice the pent-up side of human nature, that “unquenchable curiosity” and search for worlds waiting to be born, which characterizes Leonardo’s investigations and the rebirth of knowledge on a human scale.